 Is pumpkin good for dogs to eat?

-Pumpkin is rich in vitamins (e.g. Vitamins A, C, and E) and minerals (e.g. zinc, magnesium).
+Pumpkin is anti-inflammatory and rich in vitamins (e.g. Vitamins A, C, and E) and minerals (e.g. zinc, magnesium).
 These nutrients are crucial for important functions in the body, including:

 Is pumpkin good for dogs with diarrhea/constipation?